Subject Information

 The science curriculum at DGGS has been developed to enable students to make links between the scientific disciplines throughout their studies.
 Content has been organised into the 10 Big Ideas of Science.
 This emphasis on the key ideas and their relevance allows students to build a coherent picture of the nature of science and the broader applications of science across all aspects of society throughout their learning in years 7 to 11, which they can further develop with progression to the A level sciences.

 Lessons equip students with an understanding of the concepts, processes, and methods of science, to recognise the power of rational explanation and develop a sense of excitement and curiosity about natural phenomena.
 We aim to go beyond the National Curriculum, to produce scientifically literate students who are skilled critical thinkers, able to analyse evidence and apply their scientific understanding to local, national and global issues.
-The scope and range of career opportunities in the scientific disciplines to which students can aspire are highlighted throughout their studies, with an emphasis on strong female role models in their fields.
+The scope and range of career opportunities in the scientific disciplines to which students can aspire are highlighted throughout their studies.

 To enrich our curriculum, a range of co-curricular opportunities add challenge and stimulate interest.
-Clubs, national competitions, conferences, outside speakers, projects and a wide range of trips are offered as well as the opportunity for students to mentor those in lower year groups.
+Clubs, national competitions, conferences, outside speakers, projects and a wide range of trips are offered.
 As an Institute for Research in Schools (IRIS) partner school, our students have the opportunity to contribute to exciting and innovative research projects.
 Throughout the year all students participate in enrichment days where we can explore more ambitious practical and theoretical concepts in innovative and challenging ways.

 The Curriculum Journey